Cyberretta/Write-Ups-THM/Annie.md

 ## Privilege escalation

 We should be able to use this to get a shell as root.
-Let's copy `/usr/bin/python3` in our home directory first, and then, we can give it the `cap_setuid+ep` capabillitie :
+Let's copy `/usr/bin/python3` in our home directory first, and then, we can give it the `cap_setuid+ep` capabillity :
 ```
 annie@desktop:~$ cp /usr/bin/python3 ./
 annie@desktop:~$ setcap cap_setuid+ep ./python3